-Being a frontline health worker is not just about giving guidance and advice– it’s a call to action and advocacy.
-These people and their employers their community members better than anyone else, and they understand the communities’ challenges, weaknesses and strengths.
-As they educate and guide clients to achieving better health, they have the responsibility to acknowledge barriers to care and why they exist.
+Being a frontline health worker is not just about giving guidance and advice.
+It’s a call to action and advocacy.
+These people and their employers know their community members better than anyone else.
+And they understand the communities’ challenges, weaknesses and strengths.
+As they educate and guide clients to achieving better health, they have the responsibility to acknowledge health disparities and why they exist.
 This understanding will help them to better anticipate their client’s needs and respond appropriately and effectively.

-Frontline health workers take different paths to solving problems.
-Many take it upon themselves to create much needed resources and programs in their communities.
+Health workers take different paths to solve problems.
+Many take it upon themselves to create much-needed resources and programs in their communities.
 Others see themselves as organizers who unite members of the community to create solutions where none exist.
 Whatever the response, you are in the position to make a tremendous impact.

-At the end of the day, the goal is to build communities where race, sex, sexual identity, age, disability or socioeconomic status never, ever affect one’s ability to be healthy.
+The goal is to build communities where social determinants never affect one’s ability to be healthy.